entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 > - **References**: Lebedev, 1996
 > - **Comments**:

-Lebedev et al., 2021: Novoselki (Tula Region); Middle Visean, Olkhovets Formation of the Tulian Regional Stage (Visean) exposed in the Demidovo-Novoselki quarry between these two villages in the Lenin District of the Tula Region.
-In addition to this specimen (PIN 1488/96 Protochimaera mirabilis), the collection from this bed includes the remains of the chondrichthyans Stethacanthus sp., Saivodus cf. striatus (Agassiz, 1843), ‘Helodus’ sp., ?Petalorhynchus pseudosagittatus St. John & Worthen, 1875, Petalodus sp., ?Antliodus sp., Polyrhizodus sp., ?Edestiformes gen. et sp. nov., Cochliodus sp., Poecilodus sp., Psammodus rugosus Agassiz, 1838 and Platyxystrodus striatus (McCoy, 1855).
+Lebedev et al., 2021: Novoselki (Tula Region); Middle Visean, Olkhovets Formation of the Tulian Regional Stage (Visean) exposed in the Demidovo-Novoselki quarry between these two villages in the Lenin District of the Tula Region.
+In addition to this specimen (PIN 1488/96 Protochimaera mirabilis), the collection from this bed includes the remains of the chondrichthyans Stethacanthus sp., Saivodus cf. striatus (Agassiz, 1843), ‘Helodus’ sp., ?Petalorhynchus pseudosagittatus St. John & Worthen, 1875, Petalodus sp., ?Antliodus sp., Polyrhizodus sp., ?Edestiformes gen. et sp. nov., Cochliodus sp., Poecilodus sp., Psammodus rugosus Agassiz, 1838 and Platyxystrodus striatus (McCoy, 1855).

 Zarechye (Ryazan Region), Middle Visean, Aleksinian Regional Stage (Visean, lower Carboniferous) exposed in Zarechye quarry, near Zarechye village (Korablino District, Ryasan Region).
-In addition to this specimen (PIN 1488/70 Protochimaera mirabilis), the collection from this bed includes the chondrichthyans Saivodus cf. striatus, Copodus spatulatus Davis, 1883, Fadenia monscana (Trautschold, 1874) and a sarcopterigian tooth belonging to Rhizodontiformes.
+In addition to this specimen (PIN 1488/70 Protochimaera mirabilis), the collection from this bed includes the chondrichthyans Saivodus cf. striatus, Copodus spatulatus Davis, 1883, Fadenia monscana (Trautschold, 1874) and a sarcopterigian tooth belonging to Rhizodontiformes.

 **Timan-Pechora Province, Russia**